Te Kete Ipurangi Navigation:

 Could there be any other number of cars in the garage when 2 are parked outside?
 How do you know?

-6. Read the second part of the problem and let the students try to solve this in pairs or on their own.
+5. Read the second part of the problem and have students solve this in pairs or on their own.
 You need to use identical cars or there are multiple solutions for each pairing (for example: there would be 5 ways to complete the 1-4 pairing if all the cars were different).
-Let the students play around with the pairings of digits.
-You may like to use the following questions to support their problem solving.
+Support the students as they problem solve with questions such as:

 How do you know how many cars are parked inside?